CQCL/lambeq/_sources/nlp-data.rst.txt

 .. note::

   Note that in syntax-based models, such as :term:`DisCoCat`, handling unknown words with the above method becomes more complicated, since the type of each word needs to also be taken into account.
 In other words, you need to have a different ``UNK`` token for each grammatical type.
   ``lambeq`` simplifies this process by providing the :py:class:`~.UnknownWordsRewriteRule` which can be used to replace unknown words, and create a vocabulary from a set of diagrams.
+Details can be found in :ref:`this example notebook </examples/unk-words.ipynb>`.

 .. rubric:: See also:

 - :ref:`Pre-processing and tokenisation tutorial </tutorials/sentence-input.ipynb#Pre-processing-and-tokenisation>`
 - :ref:`Tokenisation example notebook </examples/tokenisation.ipynb>`
+- :ref:`Handling unknown words example notebook </examples/unk-words.ipynb>`